Whitzzscott/GutenBergsScraper/README.md

 - `3`: The number of retry attempts in case a request fails.
 If a book fails to scrape, the scraper will retry up to 3 times before it gives up.

 Once you've set this up, calling `scraper.scrape()` will start the scraping process based on the provided configuration.
 You can choose the output format to be CSV, JSON, or TXT as per your preference.

+To use it first install the package by running `npm i gutenbergscraper` once run you can directly type in the command prompt or powershell `npm i` then `npm run start` and your done~!